-I read a lot; I like good stories, and truthfully there are lots of good stories but my favorites, are no longer being written because the writer died.
+I read a lot; I like good stories, and, truthfully, there are lots of good stories, but my favorites are no longer being written because the writer died.
 I set out to write a story I would want to read, one that would fill that niche.
-I wanted a story with an action-based storyline, some humour, some introspection, and characters you can believe are real.
+I wanted a story with an action-based story line, some humor, some introspection, and characters you can believe are real.

-Louis L’Amour wrote westerns in that manner and sold millions of books, books that were read and reread over and over.
+Louis L’Amour wrote westerns in that manner and sold millions of books, books that were read and re-read over and over.
 The characters were friends and family to his fans.
-Louis wrote about what he knew that made his characters real and his situations authentic.
+Louis wrote about what he knew, and that made his characters real and his situations authentic.

 I read westerns and many other fiction novels, but I write about what I know.
 Growing up in Alaska, I know hunting, fishing, flying, boating, and survival.
-I worked in construction camps, Army Military Police and Anchorage Police.
-I travelled a lot across the US, Canada, Europe, India, Caribbean and Mexico and can make some more unusual places a part of my story.
+I worked in construction camps, the Army’s Military Police, and Anchorage Police.
+I traveled a lot across the US, Canada, Europe, India, the Caribbean, and Mexico, and can make some unusual places a part of my stories.

 Escape from Playa Del Carmen was inspired by a trip to Mexico and my always present police paranoia.
-Couple that with an overactive imagination, and a lot of criminology knowledge, there was a seed for a book.
-I asked myself how I would get back home if stranded in Mexico, unable to get official help from Mexican Authorities or US Authorities?
+Couple that with an overactive imagination and a lot of criminology knowledge, and there was a seed for a book.
+I asked myself how I would get back home if stranded in Mexico, unable to get official help from Mexican authorities or US authorities?
 How could I ever get into such a situation?

-From that beginning Don Sackett began to live in my imagination and my nightmare scenario and over several years (working for a living gets in the way of writing) of editing out my dyslexia and taking direction from my editor, I crafted a story I would want to read.
+From that beginning, Don Sackett started to live in my imagination and my nightmare scenario, and over several years (working for a living gets in the way of writing) of editing out my dyslexia and taking direction from my editor, I crafted a story I would want to read.
 I like to read short books like L’Amour wrote.
-A novel that I could read in one sitting from DC to Houston aeroplane flight or read on a lazy Saturday afternoon.
+A novel that I could read in one sitting, for instance, flying from D.C. to Houston, or read on a lazy Saturday afternoon.
 James Patterson has picked up on that market recently too.

 Who writes like me?
-Although I never set out to write like anyone and never had thought about it several of my readers told me that I write along the lines of Lee Childs, who writes the Jack Reacher novels or Craig Johnson, who writes the Longmire series.
-Childs’ books made it to the big screen starring Tom Cruise as Jack Reacher, and Johnson’s character, Longmire, made it to the small screen played by Robert Taylor.
+Although I never set out to write like anyone, and never had thought about it, several of my readers told me that I write along the lines of Lee Child, who writes the Jack Reacher novels, or Craig Johnson, who writes the Longmire series.
+Child’s books made it to the big screen starring Tom Cruise as Jack Reacher, and Johnson’s character, Sheriff Longmire, made it to the small screen played by Robert Taylor.